Russian skating star Kamila Valieva cleared to skate at Beijing Games - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Selina Wang, Hannah Ritchie, Wayne Sterling, George Ramsay, Duarte Mendonca and Uliana Pavlova contributed reporting.
+CNN’s Selina Wang, Hannah Ritchie, Lizzy Yee, Wayne Sterling, George Ramsay, Duarte Mendonca and Uliana Pavlova contributed reporting.

 Comments